Embedded Systems Engineering MSc

 Course overview

-- Embedded systems engineering is a discipline which designs and implements hardware and software of embedded systems.
+• Embedded systems engineering is a discipline that designs and implements hardware and software of embedded systems.
 To name a few, they are crucial to mobile communications, Internet of Things (IoT), household robots and video game consoles.

 5 QS Stars for Teaching and Facilities